protopopescu/LCCalibration/doc/HowToRunCalibration.md

 ## Calibrating the software compensation (SC) weights

-**WARNING** : to calibrate the SC weights, you must have run a full calibration and merged your constants in your marlin steering file before.
+**WARNING** : to calibrate the SC weights, you must have run a full calibration until this step.

 To produce the simulation samples for SC, please refer to the corresponding section at the beginning of this document.

-The calibration of the SC weights in performed as a separate step as it is quite long to process.
+The calibration of the SC weights in performed as an additional step as it is quite long to process.
 Indeed, you must have produced the lcio files with *ddsim* for different energy points.
 For the following examples, we suppose that you have created a directory called "*sc_data*" containing the simulation samples for SC tuning :

 ```shell
 $ ls ./sc_data/